kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I continue to be completely alone against thousands.
 - It seems many many people would like me silenced.
     - Criminal porn gangs from London.
-    - Criminal porn gangs from Denia.
+    - Criminal porn gangs from Dénia.
     - Any supporting the above including the Generalitat de Valencia.
     - Ineffective police in UK and Spain.
     - Misogynists generally.